 Oracle is like my grandma.
 What could go wrong?

 Leverage collapses the distance from master of the universe to bankrupt.
 It compresses an entire lifetime of outcomes into a very short window.
 This is not a metaphor.
-It's arithmetic.
+It's the real world.

 Oracle and my grandma don't like stressors.